Moving out: When and how tenancies end

 The usual amount of notice doesn’t have to be given in these situations:

-- Renting from your boss – If you landlord is also your employer, and you quit the job or are fired or transferred, the notice period is 14 days, and in some situations less.
+- renting from your boss – if your landlord is also your employer, and you quit the job or are fired or transferred, the notice period is two weeks (14 days), and in some situations less.
 (These are called “service” tenancies.)

-- Student hostels – If you're staying in a student hostel run by a university, polytech or other tertiary education organisation, and you stop being a student, the notice period is 14 days.
+- student hostels – if you’re staying in a student hostel run by a university, polytech or other tertiary education organisation, and you stop being a student, the notice period is two weeks (14 days)

 - Tenancy Tribunal order – The Tribunal can allow a shorter notice period, and it can also bring the tenancy to an end in some cases – for example, if you’re three weeks or more behind in the rent.